For Greeters & Ushers

 - Connection Cards are in pew racks and at the Welcome Station.

-- Floor plans for all areas of the church can be found in Sunday School leaflets, available at the welcome desk.
+- Floor plans for all areas of the church are available at the Welcome Station.

 - Handicap Parking is located beside and behind the church.

-- WELCOME tags are in the cabinet at the Welcome Station.
+- Name tags are in the cabinet at the Welcome Station.

 - Nursing Mother’s Room is in the short hallway in the Nursery area.